Time series forecasting of multiphase microstructure evolution using deep learning: Results and discussion

 The above observations demonstrate that we can effectively replace 20 timesteps from the phase-field solver by the surrogate model predictions and then, using the prediction (say, $t+10$), run the phase-field simulation for the next 20 timesteps, and so on.
 Such alternate use of phase-field and surrogate models to generate the full microstructure evolution process can lower the computing cost by at least 40 times relative to the full-scale phase-field simulation, even with no loss in accuracy.
-To further quantify the merits of this hybrid approach, we use a Fourier analysis that accurately captures the statistical properties of microstructures, including the domain size.
-We study the average domain size (a measure of characteristic length scale) of component $A$ in the microstructure by circularly-averaged structure functions~\cite{zhu1999coarsening,saswata2020}:

-where $N$ is the lattice size, $c_{A}(\bm{k},t)$ is the Fourier transform of $c_{A}(\bm{r},t)$, and $k$ is the magnitude of the wave vector $\bm{k}$.
-The $S_A$ can capture statistically similar but quantitatively different local morphological features in $A$, with its maximum (say, $k_\text{max}$) determines the average domain size.
-As illustrated in Fig.~\ref{fig_sf}, the domain size (given by $2\pi/k_\text{max}$) in frame $t = 920$ (i.e., $t+10$) agrees well with the ground truth.
-However, this agreement is lost for future time series predictions (e.g., $t = 1010$ and $t = 1120$), likely due to the accumulated noise over time series forecasting, weakening the signal of the power spectrum (i.e., low peak height at $k_\text{max}$).
+To further quantify the merits of this hybrid approach, we use the structure factor analysis (Eq.~\eqref{eq_sf}) that accurately captures the statistical properties of microstructures, including the domain size.
+The $S_A$ in Eq.~\eqref{eq_sf} can capture statistically similar but quantitatively different local morphological features in $A$, with its maximum (say, $k_\text{max}$) signifies a measure of the average domain size.
+As illustrated in Fig.~\ref{fig_sf}, the domain size (given by $2\pi/k_\text{max}$) in frame $t = 920$ (\textit{i.e.}, $t+10$) agrees well with the ground truth.
+However, this agreement is lost for future time series predictions (\textit{e.g.}, $t = 1010$ and $t = 1120$), likely due to the accumulated noise over time series forecasting, weakening the signal of the power spectrum (\textit{i.e.}, low peak height at $k_\text{max}$).
 Such quantitative analysis of spatial statistics confirms that we can input frame $t = 920$ in the phase-field solver to produce the correct microstructure evolution trajectory without valuable information/accuracy loss on the salient physics of the phenomena of interest.
 We note that the MSE (Fig.~\ref{fig_mse_future}) with the predicted frame $t = 920$ is given by 0.002, which we can consider as \textit{benchmark} MSE for the ternary system to characterize the quality of the forecasting accuracy.
 Such analyses further demonstrate the good predictive capability of our robust yet simple data-driven framework.